Australian police probe purported hacker's ransom demand

 Of the 9.8 million people affected, 2.8 million had “significant amounts of personal data,” including driver’s licenses and passport numbers, breached and are at significant risk of identity theft and fraud, she said.

-Kirk said he used an online forum for criminals who trade in stolen data to ask the purported hacker how the Optus information was accessed.
+Kirk said he used an online forum for criminals who trade in stolen data to ask Optusdata how the Optus information was accessed.

 Optus appeared to have left an application programming interface, a piece of software known as an API that allows other systems to communicate and exchange data, open to the public, Kirk said.